Healing Families. Empowering Girls.

-Residential Treatment Program and Boarding School For Teen Girls, Ages 12-18
+Residential Treatment Center and Boarding School for Teenage Girls

 At New Haven, we base our treatment decisions on a simple question: What would I want for my daughter?
-We know that underneath her struggles – whether with an eating disorder, substance abuse, trauma, or another challenging emotional issue – your daughter is still there, waiting to be discovered, loved back to wholeness, and reunited with her family.
+We know that underneath her struggles – whether, with depression, anxiety, traumatic stress, substance abuse, an eating disorder, or another challenging emotional issue – your daughter is still there, waiting to be discovered, loved back to wholeness, and reunited with her family.

 Clinical excellence.
 The warmth and love of a home away from home.
 That's what we'd want for our daughters.
 So that's what we provide for yours.

 Many of our students have experienced a negative event that altered her view of the world.
 Traumatic stress can cause--of be compounded by--other mental health disorders.
 Our trauma-informed staff and therapists will help your daughter process through these difficult emotions.
 After trauma is addressed, your daughter will be able to address co-occurring disorders and improve her quality of life.